zigpy/bellows/README.md

 ##### Warning about Zigbee to WiFi bridges

 zigpy requires a robust connection between the zigpy radio library and the serial port of the Zigbee radio.
-With solutions such as _ITEAD Sonoff ZBBridge_ or a Ser2Net serial proxy connection over a WiFi network it is expected to see `NCP entered failed state.
+With solutions such as _ITEAD Sonoff ZBBridge_ or a Ser2Net serial proxy connection over a WiFi network, it is expected to see `NCP entered failed state.
 Requesting APP controller restart` in the logs.
-This is a normal part of the operation and indicates there was a drop in communication which caused packet loss to occurred between the zigpy radio library and the Zigbee radio.
+This is a normal part of the operation and indicates there was a drop in communication which caused packet loss to occur between the zigpy radio library and the Zigbee radio.
 The use of serial network proxies/bridges/servers over WiFi is therefore not recommended when wanting a stable Zigbee environment with zigpy.

 ## Firmware requirement

-bellows requires that the Zigbee adapter/board/module is pre-flashed/flashed with compatible firmware with EmberZNet PRO Zigbee Stack that uses the standard Silicon Labs EZSP (EmberZNet Serial Protocol) APIs for ASH protocol over a serial interface.
+bellows require that the Zigbee adapter/board/module is pre-flashed/flashed with compatible firmware with EmberZNet PRO Zigbee Stack that uses the standard Silicon Labs EZSP (EmberZNet Serial Protocol) APIs for ASH protocol over a serial interface.

 Currently, EmberZNet Zigbee NCP 6.7.8 firmware or newer is recommended.

 Silabs used to provide two main NCP images pre-build with firmware for EM35x, one image supported hardware flow control with a baud rate of 115200 and the other image supported software flow control with a rate of 57600.

 Silicon Labs no longer provide pre-build firmware images, so now you have to build and compile firmware with their Simplicity Studio SDK for EmberZNet PRO Zigbee Protocol Stack Software.
-Simplicity Studio is a free download but building and compiling EmberZNet PRO Zigbee firmware images required that you have the serialnumber of an official Zigbee devkit registered to your Silicon Labs user account.
+Simplicity Studio is a free download but building and compiling EmberZNet PRO Zigbee firmware images required that you have the serial number of an official Zigbee devkit registered to your Silicon Labs user account.

 ### Firmware upgrade resources